 The second wave of COVID-19 in India has pushed the country further into poverty, causing mass economic and social disruption while increasing the risk for the most vulnerable.

-Working with our local church partner, Tearfund is helping to train farmers in agriculture techniques with a focus on preventing soil erosion and water management.
-The project will focus on the most vulnerable in the community, including households with children younger than 6 and pregnant women.
+Working with our local church partner, Tearfund is helping to train farmers in agriculture techniques with a focus on water management and preventing soil erosion.
+The project will focus on the most vulnerable in the community, including households with children under six and pregnant women.

-Through the local church, we are responding to the immediate needs of those impacted in the Covid-19 crisis through providing employment and access to basic necessities.
+Through the local church, we are responding to the immediate needs of those impacted in the Covid-19 crisis by providing employment and access to basic necessities.

 Low agricultural productivity and limited economic access has led to severe hunger among the Pakur tribes in Eastern India.

-This project will train families on a number of topics to improve crop yield, specifically addressing topics such as resource management to limit soil erosion and water scarcity.
-Farmers are learning conservation agriculture techniques, improved livestock practices, and water storage systems.
-Education on nutrition will also be taught to families, focusing specifically on the nutrition of children.
+This project will train families in a number of topics to improve crop yield, including water scarcity and resource management to limit soil erosion.
+Farmers will learn conservation agriculture techniques, improved livestock practices, and water storage management.
+Families will also learn about nutrition, especially for children.

 - Location: Pakur District, Jharkhand